List of monarchs of Korea: Goryeo dynasty

 Goryeo (918–1392) was ruled by the Wang Dynasty.
-The first ruler had the temple name Taejo, which means "great progenitor", and was applied to the first kings of both Goryeo and Joseon, as they were also the founders of the Wang and Yi Dynasties respectively.
+The first ruler had the temple name Taejo (태조; 太祖), which means "great progenitor", and was applied to the first kings of both Goryeo and Joseon, as they were also the founders of the Wang and Yi Dynasties respectively.
 Starting with Gwangjong, rulers of Goryeo styled themselves emperors, with the first three rulers elevated to that title posthumously.
 With the Mongol conquest, however, the title of the ruler was demoted to a king, or "Wang."

-The next twenty-three kings (until Wonjong) are also referred to by their temple names, ending in jong.
+The next twenty-three kings (until Wonjong) are also referred to by their temple names, ending in jong (종; 宗).
 Beginning with Chungnyeol (the twenty-fifth king), all the remaining kings of Goryeo had the title Wang ("King") as part of their temple names.
 Era names are in bracket where available.

 Joseon dynasty

 Joseon (1392–1910) followed Goryeo.
 In 1897, when Joseon became the Korean Empire, some of the Joseon kings were posthumously raised to the rank of emperors.

-Joseon monarchs had temple names ending in jo or jong.
-Jo was given to the first kings/emperors of new lines within the dynasty, with the first king/emperor having the special name (Taejo), which means "great progenitor" (see also Goryeo).
+Joseon monarchs had temple names ending in jo (조; 祖) or jong (종; 宗).
+Jo was given to the first kings/emperors of new lines within the dynasty, with the first king/emperor having the special name of Taejo (태조; 太祖), which means "great progenitor" (see also Goryeo).
 Jong was given to all other kings/emperors.

 Two kings, Yeonsangun and Gwanghaegun, were not given temple names after their reigns ended.

-Each monarch had a posthumous name that included either the title Wang ("King"), Hwangje ("Emperor"), Daewang ("King X the Great"), or Daeje ("Emperor X the Great").
+Each monarch had a posthumous name that included either the title Wang (왕; 王, "king"), Hwangje (황제; 皇帝, "emperor"), Daewang (대왕; 大王, "great king"), or Daehwangje (대황제; 大皇帝, "great emperor").
 For the sake of consistency, the title "King/Emperor" has been added to each monarch's temple name in the list below.